shnatya/keep-track-of-flowers/README.md

 If you upload pictures from Google Drive, then use Google Drive Image URL Converter, for example https://codepen.io/DrewJaynes/details/abJNNjb to convert the url.
 Also, make sure that a file's extension is jpg, but not HEIC.
 HEIC stands for High-Efficiency Image Container file and is usually created on Apple devices (iPad, iPhone).

-To **delete** a flower or flowers, check as many flowers as many you want to delete and push **Delete**.
-Flower/-(s) and its/their planting operations will be deleted from the planting_operations table too.
+To **delete** a flower or flowers, check as many flowers as you want to delete and push **Delete**.
+If a flower has been already planted, then you recieve a message on the screen: "Can NOT delete the flower!
+Somebody's planted it."
+Otherwise, the flower will be deleted.

 To **update** a flower, push **Tools** in the upper right conner of each flower card.
 Update the flower and submit.

 To **plant** flower/flowers, first check flowers on the Flowers page, push **Next Step** on the right side of the page.
 Then on the Locations page check as many locations as you'd like and push **Plant**.
 On the Planting Operations page, you see new just added planting operations and old ones.
 Remember, flowers are allowered to be planted at unique locations, otherwise you will get a message about the duplicate planting operation.

+To see all your planting operations, push **Your planting**.
+To check flowers that you have added, push **Your summary**.

 ## Routing using Rails on Ruby

 This API has next routes:

--  get "/locations"
+-  get "locations"

-- get "/planting-operations"
+- get "planting-operations"
-- post "/create-planting-operations"
+- post "planting_operations"
-- delete "/delete-planting-operation/:id"
+- delete "planting-operation/:id"
+- get "users/:id/planting-operations"

-- get '/flowers'
+- get 'flowers'
-- post '/add-new-flower'
+- post 'flower'
-- patch '/update-flower/:id'
+- patch 'flower/:id'
-- delete '/delete-flower/:id'
+- delete 'flower/:id'
+- get 'users/:id/flowers/summary'

-- post '/login'
+- post 'login'
-- delete '/logout'
+- delete 'logout'

-- get '/me'
+- get 'me'
-- post '/signup'
+- post 'signup'

 Working with this routes,  you request locations, flowers, and planting operations from the database.
-Also, you add new flowers and planting operations or delete them, and you can update flowers.
+Also, you add new flowers and planting operations or delete them, you can update flowers and get summary on your added flowers.

 # Flowers References